KenACollins/github-users-and-followers/README.md

 than swap in a new set of 50 followers, I append the new followers to the previously loaded ones.
 React is smart enough not to re-render the previously loaded followers.
 The only downside to this decision is that if one tries to load all followers of a hugely popular GitHub user, it probably will bog down the browser.

-### Outstanding Issues

-#### Known Coding Improvement

-I currently have two functions for retrieving and displaying followers, showFollowers() for the initial load, and showMoreFollowers() that runs every time the "Show More Followers" button is clicked.
-They can be consolidated into one.